-SCHEDULE IX

-NOTICE OF SALE OF A RIGHT TO ASSIGNMENT OF TAXABLE PROPERTY
+SCHEDULE IX NOTICE OF SALE OF A RIGHT TO ASSIGNMENT OF TAXABLE PROPERTY

-TO:

 (the "debtor")

-ADDRESS:

-DESCRIPTIO N OF TAXABLE PROPERTY:
+DESCRIPTION OF TAXABLE PROPERTY:

 (the "taxable property")

-CE that a Notice of Seizure and Assignment of Taxable Property was given in respect of the ty on, 20
+TAKE NOTICE that a Notice of Seizure and Assignment of Taxable Property was given in respect of the taxable property on , 20.

-NOTICE that unpaid taxes, including penalties and interest, in the amount of dollars main unpaid and are due and owing in respect of the taxable property.
+AND TAKE NOTICE that unpaid taxes, including penalties and interest, in the amount of dollars (\$), remain unpaid and are due and owing in respect of the taxable property.

-NOTICE that a sale of the right to assignment of the taxable property will be conducted by [auction] for unpaid taxes, penalties and interest owed to the First
+AND TAKE NOTICE that a sale of the right to assignment of the taxable property will be conducted by public tender [auction] for unpaid taxes, penalties and interest owed to the Adams Lake Indian Band.

-The public ten nder [auction] will take place on:
+The public tender [auction] will take place on:

 , 20 at o'clock at

 [location].

-nistrator will conduct the public tender [auction] at the above time and place unless it is djourn in which case a further notice will be published.
+The tax administrator will conduct the public tender [auction] at the above time and place unless it is necessary to adjourn in which case a further notice will be published.

-AND TAKE N NOTICE that:
+AND TAKE NOTICE that:

-price for the taxable property is: dollars (\$).
-The upset price is the lowest h the taxable property will be sold.
+1. The upset price for the taxable property is: dollars (\$).
+The upset price is the lowest price for which the taxable property will be sold.

-0 771 1.11

-- 2. The public tender [auction], including the conditions that are attached to the acceptance of an offer, shall be conducted in accordance with the procedures prescribed by the Council of the Fort Nelson First Nation as set out in this notice. - 3.
-If at the public tender [auction] there is no bid that is equal to or greater than the upset price, the First Nation will be deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price. - 4.
-The debtor may redeem the right to an assignment of the taxable property by paying to the First Nation the amount of the upset price plus 3%, any time within three months after the holding of the public tender [auction] in respect of the taxable property (referred to as the "redemption period").
-Where the right to an assignment is redeemed, the First Nation will, without delay, repay to the bidder the amount of the bid. - 5.
-A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
+2. The public tender [auction], including the conditions that are attached to the acceptance of an offer, shall be conducted in accordance with the procedures prescribed by the Council of the Adams Lake Indian Band as set out in this notice.

+3. If at the public tender [auction] there is no bid that is equal to or greater than the upset price, the First Nation will be deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price.

+4. The debtor may redeem the right to an assignment of the taxable property by paying to the First Nation the amount of the upset price plus three percent (3%), any time within three (3) months after the holding of the public tender [auction] in respect of the taxable property (referred to as the "redemption period").
+Where the right to an assignment is redeemed, the First Nation will, without delay, repay to the bidder the amount of the bid.

+5. A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
 If the right to an assignment of the taxable property is not redeemed within the redemption period, then on the expiration of the redemption period, the First Nation will assign the taxable property to the highest bidder or to itself as the deemed purchaser, as applicable.
-The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the First Nations Land Management Act, as the case may be, of obtaining the interest constituting the taxable property.
+The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the Framework Agreement on First Nation Land Management Act, as the case may be, of obtaining the interest constituting the taxable property.